bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Bastien Teinturier: 00:02:58

 Hey, I'm Tbast.
-I've been working at Async on the lightning specification and our implementation Eclair and also our Phoenix wallet.
+I've been working at ACINQ on the lightning specification and our implementation Eclair and also our Phoenix wallet.
 And I've done a lot of things around lightning privacy as well, like blinded paths.
 So excited to be talking about that here.